icyphox/marko/README.md

  **OR**

-- create a `consumer.py` in thesame directory with the contents like so:
+- create a `consumer.py` in the same directory with the contents like so:
 ```python
 # you know what goes where